VadimDez/Counter-Strike-JS/README.md

 **_Please note: No actual data (maps, models, textures, etc.) is included in the project, due to copyright reasons!_**

-- Copy `cstrike` folder from your `Counter-Strike` into root folder of this project
+- Copy `cstrike` folder from your `Counter-Strike 1.6` folder into root folder of this project

 - Install dependencies